paulroho/nvm/README.md

 If you get `nvm: command not found` after running the install script, one of the following might be the reason:

   - Since macOS 10.15, the default shell is `zsh` and nvm will look for `.zshrc` to update, none is installed by default.
-Create one with `touch ~/.zshrc` and run the install script again.
+Create one with `touch ~/.zshrc` and run the install script again (piping the script `install.sh` to `zsh` now).

   - If you use bash, the previous default shell, your system may not have a `.bash_profile` file where the command is set up.
 Create one with `touch ~/.bash_profile` and run the install script again.
 Then, run `source ~/.bash_profile` to pick up the `nvm` command.